GReAT: A Graph Regularized Adversarial Training Method: Graph Regularized Adversarial Training

 In the above equation, $\textsf{N}(\boldsymbol{x})$ represents neighbors of sample $\boldsymbol{x}$.
 The neighbors could be clean or adversarially perturbed samples.
 Thus, $\textsf{N}(\boldsymbol{x'})$ represents the neighbors of adversarial example $\boldsymbol{x'}$.
 Its neighbors could be clean samples and adversarial examples.
 Specifically, $\textsf{N}_{adv}(\boldsymbol{x})$ represents the adversarial neighbor of the sample $\boldsymbol{x}$.
 The adversarial neighbors have the same label as the original sample $\boldsymbol{x}$ similar to the standard adversarial training.

-We obtain adversarial examples using the FGSM,~\cite{harnesing}, and PGD,~\cite{madry2017towards}, methods.
+We obtain adversarial examples using PGD as it's described in ~\cite{madry2019deep}.
 Note that the $\alpha_{11},\alpha_{22},\alpha_3$ hyperparameters determine the contributions of different neighborhood types, which are shown in Fig.~\ref{fig:tfflowers_subgraph} as sub-graph types.
 The $\alpha$ terms can be tuned according to the performance on clean and adversarially perturbed testing inputs.
-Furthermore, a detailed explanation of the embedding of neighbor nodes and graph construction between clean and adversarial samples is shown in Section~\ref{ssec:graph_construction}.
+The pseudo-code of GReAT method is given in the Algorithm \ref{alg:great}.
+Furthermore, a detailed explanation of the embedding of neighbor nodes and graph construction between clean and adversarial examples is shown in Section~\ref{ssec:graph_construction}.